Luri tribal insurgency in Pahlavi Iran

-The Luri tribal insurgency in Pahlavi Iran was a military conflict between several Lur tribes and the Iranian army under Reza Shah, who was initially the Minister of War for the Qajar government and later established the Pahlavi government.
+The Luri tribal insurgency in Pahlavi Iran was a series of military campaigns against several Lur tribes by the Iranian army under Reza Shah, who was initially the Minister of War for the Qajar government and later established the Pahlavi government.
 The campaign brought the Lurs, who had traditionally been nomadic pastoralists outside the control of the Iranian government, under direct Iranian control.

-History
+Background

 Throughout Iranian history, the Lur regions were largely outside of Iranian government control and controlled by the local Lur tribes.
 Before 1900, the majority of Lurs were nomadic pastoralists.
-By 1907, Luristan was completely out of state control and under local tribes, such as the Baharvand, Biranvand, Chagani, Judaki, Papi, Qalavand, Sagvand and Salsalah.
+By 1907, Luristan was completely out of state control and under local tribes, such as the Baharvand, Biranvand, Chagani, Judaki, Papi, Qalavand, Sagvand, and Salsalah.
 Qajar authorities were not allowed to enter.
 Each tribe and its land were an autonomous polity and all social, legal and political problems were settled within the tribe.
 The tribes did not unite to form a confederacy, nor was there any organized separatist movement, as the Lurs did not have a concept of nation.
 The tribes were primarily interested in themselves, clashing with the Iranian state and rival tribes alike.
+There was historically never any nationalist or separatist movement among the Lurs like there was among the Kurds and Baloch.
+The main reason was that the Lurs were Shia Muslim, like the majority of Iran, and also lacked ethnic or tribal connections outside of Iran.

+According to Ervand Abrahamian, by the time the Anglo-Russian Convention was signed in 1907, Iran was largely lawless and there was a split between the government in Tehran which contributed to the chaos in Iran.
+The Bakhtiaris were rapidly gaining power and influence, which led to the Boyerahmadi, Qashqais, Arabs, Baloch, and Khamseh to form an alliance to curb the Bakhtiari growth.
+Meanwhile, the Kurdish tribes of Luristan stopped paying taxes and began looting and disrupting communication lines.
+There were some Kurds in Luristan including the Lak tribes in the north and other Kurdish tribes in among the Feyli in Posht-e-Kuh.
+The Bakhtiaris also rapidly gained prominence across Iran in 1909 after declaring that they joined the Persian Constitutional Revolution, which went on from 1905 to 1911.
+The Bakhtiaris held many powerful positions, and the anti-Bakhtiari alliance began to view the Persian Constitutional Revolution as a cover for Bakhtiari domination.
+The anti-Bakhtiari alliance prepared an attack in which Sheikh Khazal would advance on Mohammerah, the Baluch on Kerman, Boyerahmadis on Bushehr, and the Qashqais and Khamseh on Shiraz.
+Even the clergy had turned against the Bakhtiaris.
+The Bakhtiaris retained their powerful positions as the anti-Bakhtiari alliance quickly dissolved due to tribal rivalries, with the Baluchis fighting among themselves, the Arabs of Sheikh Khazal losing their cohesion, the Kohgiluyeh-Boyerahmadi failing to coordinate and not capturing any towns, and the Qashqais and Khamseh turning against each other in Shiraz.